alexiscn/fileball.app/_pages/terms.md

 We reserve the right to address serious violations of these terms, including, but not limited to, removal of unlocked content.

+**Cloud Service**

+We do not provide contents of cloud services, we do not provide media streaming service, cloud service(such as drives, emby) all implemented with their open API.
+Please do check its terms before using them.

 **Refund**

-We are sorry to hear that you want to refund, please [contact us](mailto:filebox.app@outlook.com) for your complaints first, but we do respect your choice.
+We are sorry to hear that you want to refund, but we do respect your choice.
 However, developers are not responsible for refunds, you are encouraged to contact Apple Support Team directly, some information could be found [here](https://support.apple.com/en-us/HT204084).

 **Changes to This Terms of Service**